Senior services

 Services are available for rides to medical appointments, activities and grocery shopping.
 Book your trained volunteer driver at least two business days in advance.

-The cost is $5 for a one-way ride in Waterloo; rates outside of Waterloo vary depending on the location.
+The cost is $5 for a one-way ride in Waterloo.
+Rates outside of Waterloo vary depending on the location.

 We are unable to accommodate wheelchairs or rides to day programs.
 For accessible transportation, please contact Mobility Plus.